manikandan-ravikiran/HCI_Notes/Test 1/Notes/Lesson 04 (2.1) - Introduction to Principles.md

 1. Watch real users - get people and ask them to work with you
 2. Talk to them - talkthrough the user
 3. Start small - find small task which user performs
-4. Abstract up - keep asking why till you reach beyond scope of design
+4. Abstract up - keep asking why till you reach beyond scope of design (small + small + big - series of why)
 5. You are not your user

-Usually these ecomes in HCI methods
+Usually these comes in HCI methods

 ## Usefulness And Usability